KyleKing/dash_charts/README.md

 ### Coordinate Chart

-Chart a fixed data set on a 2D plane with color for intensity.
+Chart a discrete data set on a 2D plane with color for intensity.

 ![ex_coordinate_chart.png](.images/ex_coordinate_chart.png)